TEE is not a Healer: Rollback-Resistant Reliable Storage (Extended Version): System Model

-\paragraph{Failure model.} Clients can experience permanent \emph{crash} failures, but otherwise, do not deviate from their prescribed protocols.
+\subparagraph*{Client failures.} Clients can experience permanent \emph{crash} failures, but otherwise do not deviate from their prescribed protocols.
 A client is \emph{correct} in an execution if it never crashes, and is \emph{faulty}, otherwise.

-Our failure model for replicas, to which we refer as \emph{crash-restart-rollback} ($\F$), formalizes the types of failures that can occur in a TEE-based system (see \S\ref{sec:intro}).
-Under $\F$, a replica can experience a \emph{crash} that interrupts its execution either permanently or temporarily.
-A crashed replica can later \emph{restart}, which causes it to execute a specified \onrestart\ block and then continue its execution from the state reached thereupon.
+\subparagraph*{Replica failures.} Our baseline failure model for replicas, to which we refer as \emph{crash-restart-rollback} ($\CRR$), formalizes the types of failures that can occur in a TEE-based system (see \S\ref{sec:intro}).
+Under $\CRR$, a replica can experience a \emph{crash} that interrupts its execution either permanently or temporarily.
+In the former case, the replica stops taking steps; in the latter case, it \emph{restarts}, by executing a specified \onrestart\ block and then continues its execution from the state reached thereupon.
+For simplicity, we assume that when a replica is restarted, the restart and its immediately preceding crash occur \emph{simultaneously} as a single atomic event.
 We refer to the restarted replicas that have completed their \onrestart\ blocks as \emph{active}.
-Additionally, upon restart a replica may experience a \emph{rollback} failure, which causes the content of its non-volatile storage to revert to a version older than it had before the latest crash.
+Upon restart, a replica with non-volatile storage may additionally experience a \emph{rollback} failure, which causes the content of its non-volatile storage to revert to a version older than it had before the latest crash.

-For a time $t$, we say that a replica is \emph{down} at $t$ if it has crashed at some time $t' < t$ and has not restarted between $t'$ and $t$; a replica is \emph{up} at $t$ if it is not down at $t$.
-A replica is \emph{eventually up} if there exists a time $t$ such that the replica is up at all times $t' \ge t$.
-A replica is \emph{correct} if it is eventually up and never rolls back; otherwise, it is \emph{faulty}.
-A correct replica is \emph{perfect} if it never crashes, and \emph{benign}, otherwise.
-A faulty replica is \emph{rollback-faulty} if it rolls back at least once, and is \emph{crash-faulty}, otherwise.
-Note that a crash-faulty replica may either crash permanently or infinitely often, and a rollback-faulty replica may experience all possible types of failures permitted under $\F$.
+A replica is \emph{up} in an interval $[t, t']$ if it does not crash without restart before $t$, and does not crash (either with or without restart) at all times in $[t, t']$; a replica is \emph{up after} $t$, if it is up in $[t, \infty)$; a replica $p_i$ is \emph{eventually up} if there exists $t$ such that $p_i$ is up after $t$.
+Replicas in $\CRR$ fall into four disjoint classes: \begin{itemize} \item a replica is \emph{perfect} if it never crashes; \item a replica is \emph{benign} if it crashes and restarts at least once, but is eventually up, and furthermore, it never rolls back; \item a replica is \emph{crash-faulty} if it crashes without restarting or crashes and restarts infinitely often, and furthermore, it never rolls back; and \item a replica is \emph{rollback-faulty} if it rolls back at least once. \end{itemize} Perfect and benign replicas are together called \emph{correct}; crash-faulty and rollback-faulty replicas are together called \emph{faulty}.